smikhalevski/doubter/README.md

 ## Discriminated unions

-A discriminated union is a union of object shapes that all share a particular kind.
+A discriminated union is a union of object shapes that all share a particular type.

 Doubter automatically applies various performance optimizations to union shapes and [discriminated union](https://www.typescriptlang.org/docs/handbook/unions-and-intersections.html#discriminating-unions)